MRI Scans

 This MRI system is the most common and features a circular enclosure where patients are placed for imaging.
 Our facility uses a 1.5 T High Field MRI with a 70 cm bore which is not available at all facilities.

-Open MRI
+Open Bore

 What to Expect at Your Exam